 Disparities in access to opportunity.
-All residents live in highly resourced areas, regardless of race or ethnicity (Figure A-11).
+All residents live in highly resourced areas, regardless of race or ethnicity (Figure A-22).
 Los Gatos and other surrounding areas are entirely high opportunity jurisdictions.

-The Social Vulnerability Index (SVI) provided by the Center for Disease Control (CDC)-ranks census tracts based on their ability to respond to a disaster-includes four themes of socioeconomic status, household composition, race or ethnicity, and housing and transportation.
-Los Gatos scores well on the SVI; with no neighborhoods ill equipped to respond to disasters.
+The Social Vulnerability Index (SVI) provided by the Center for Disease Control (CDC) ranks census tracts based on their ability to respond to a disaster and includes four themes of socioeconomic status, household composition, race or ethnicity, and housing and transportation.
+Figure A-26 illustrates SVI across the region and Figure A-27 provides a closer look at SVI within Los Gatos, showing no neighborhoods are ill equipped to respond to disasters.